oarepo/oarepo-model/README.md

 ### Early binding (for system fields and similar)

-In system fields, due to the nature they are initialized in Invenio, we can not use late binding.
-This means that we need to use the classes directly in the system fields and they have to be built before the system fields are declared.
+In system fields, due to the way they are initialized in Invenio, we cannot use late binding.
+This means that we need to use the classes directly in the system fields, and they have to be built before the system fields are declared.
 This is done via reordering the presets and customizations so that the system fields' classes are built before the classes that use them.